canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, nor the `update-grub`_ utility.
 On Ubuntu Core, the kernel parameters can be modified statically or dynamically.
 Static configurations are added during the image build.
-On the other hand, dynamic configurations are set `using snap options`_ on a running system.
+On the other hand, dynamic configurations are set using `snap options`_ on a running system.

-This guide focuses on the dynamic configuration method, suitable for iteratively tuning the operating system.
+This guide focuses on the dynamic method for configuring kernel boot parameters, suitable for iteratively tuning the operating system.

 .. hint::